What is an interest?

 This rate is simple interest.
 It corresponds to the percentage that will be added to the initial capital as compensation for a certain period of time, which does not have to be one year.

-A nominal interest of 10% compounded semi-annually means that every six months the interest is paid at 5%.
-If the nominal interest is 12% and it is compounded every two months, this means that every two months the interest will settle at 2%.
-The nominal interest rate is numerically higher with the duration of the loan: 12% per year, which is equivalent to 6% semi-annually, or 2% every two months, or 1% per month.
+A nominal interest of 10% compounded semi-annually means that every six months, the interest is paid at 5%.
+If the nominal interest is 12% and it is compounded every two months, this means that every two months the interest will be paid at 2%.
+The nominal interest rate is numerically higher with the term of the loan: 12% per year, which is equivalent to 6% semi-annually, or 2% every two months, or 1% per month.

-In general, banks tell us the nominal monthly interest rate when they give us loans.
-They do this with the objective that we think they charge us very little money for the credit they extend to us.
+In general, banks tell us the monthly nominal interest rate when they grant us loans.
+They do this with the objective that we think they are charging us very little money for the credit they grant us.

 Effective annual interest rate

-Also called equivalent annual interest rate, this is a compound interest rate.
-It includes the nominal interest rate, bank charges and fees, and the duration of the transaction.
+Also called the equivalent annual interest rate, this is a compound interest rate.
+It includes the nominal interest rate, bank fees and charges, and the term of the transaction.
 This rate corresponds to the full compensation that the financial institution receives for lending us money.
-Like the nominal interest rate, the effective annual interest rate depends on the period over which interest is paid.
-Check out this article to know how to reduce your bank charges.
+Just like the nominal interest rate, the effective annual interest rate depends on the period over which the interest is paid.
+Check out this article to learn more how to reduce your bank charges.

 Good evening Dear Sir and congratulations for all this work that I have just discovered.
 Where can we find all these works in Cameroon?